-- ©Control surveying: To establish horizontal and vertical positions of control points. - Example 2.
-Land surveying: To determine the boundaries and areas of parcels of land, also known asproperty survey, boundary survey or cadastral survey. - Topographic survey: To prepare a plan/ map of a region which includes natural as well asand man-made features including elevation. - Engineering survey : To collect requisite data for planning, design and execution ofengineering projects.
-Three broad steps are - 1) Reconnaissance survey: To explore site conditions and availability of infrastructures. - 2) Preliminary survey : To collect adequate data to prepare plan /map of area to be used forplanning and design.
+Control surveying : To establish horizontal and vertical positions of control points.

+Topographic survey : To prepare a plan/ map of a region which includes natural as well asand man-made features including elevation.

+Engineering survey : To collect requisite data for planning, design and execution of engineering projects.
+Three broad steps are

+1) Reconnaissance survey : To explore site conditions and availability of infrastructures.

+2) Preliminary survey : To collect adequate data to prepare plan / map of area to be used forplanning and design.

-3) Location survey: To set out work on the ground for actual construction / execution of the project.
+3) Location survey : To set out work on the ground for actual construction / execution of theproject.

-Route survey: To plan, design, and laying out of route such as highways, railways, canals, pipelines, and other linear projects.
+Route survey : To plan, design, and laying out of route such as highways, railways, canals, pipelines, and other linear projects.

-Construction surveys: Surveys which are required for establishment of points, lines, grades, and for staking out engineering works (after the plans have been prepared and the structural design has been done).
+Construction surveys : Surveys which are required for establishment of points, lines, grades, and for staking out engineering works (after the plans have been prepared and the structural design has been done).

-♠Astronomic surveys : To determine the latitude, longitude (of_the observation station) and azimuth (of a line through observation station) from astronomical observation.
+Astronomic surveys : To determine the latitude, longitude (of\the observation station) and azimuth (of a line through observation station) from astronomical observation.

-Mine surveys: To carry out surveying specific for opencast and underground mining purposes
+Wine surveys: To carry out surveying specific for opencast and underground mining purposes